 LOS ANGELES (AP) — James Carl was asleep when the first shot was fired.

-"EVE Online" utilizes its own in-game currency, and Carl expects the damage from Monday's conflict to equal about $200,000 in real-world cash.
 The skirmish first erupted after a member of Carl's coalition missed a payment to protect an area that's been used as a staging ground for a war raging between Carl's Pandemic and N3 coalition versus CFC and Russian forces.

 "Supposedly, it was set up for auto-pay, just like any other bill in real life, but either that didn't happen or the money wasn't in the wallet, and then everything just escalated out of control from there," said Carl.
 "The dust is still settling on that issue.
 Everyone is just focused right now on fighting to try to regain control of the system."

 During Monday's encounter, more than 100 Titan vessels were destroyed.
 The megaships, which are akin to the Death Star from "Star Wars," are the largest ships in the game and are worth about $3,000 each in real-world money.
 The Titans also take months for gamers to build.
 That's months in real time: a lot of nights, weekends and days-off actually spent constructing the virtual warships.

 Carl was awakened by a messaging app on his phone used by alliance members alerting him that their system B-R5RB was under attack by rivals.
 He wasn't scheduled to work in real life Monday, so he spent the entire day sending virtual ships into the fray.
 He said dozens of his alliance members took off work to join the fight, which is being waged by more than 4,000 players — and spectated by thousands more on the game streaming service Twitch.